jkoerwer/faustfm/README.md

 Alternatively a 64-bit VST version is available via the FaustFM.dll.
 Simply download the file and add it to the vst folder of your DAW.

+Finally, you can upload the Faust_code.txt to the FAUST ide at: https://faustide.grame.fr/ and play it from your browser or build it from there.

 PS: External midi input is not working, when using the standalone.